KiandaBPM/docs/content/docs/low-code/best-practices.md

 ## Component example

-The widget UI uses syntax called **handlebars** that can be used by multiple languages.
-Kianda uses **Ember.js** framework which uses the **handlebars templating library** to make changes to the user interface.
+The widget UI uses syntax called **Handlebars** that can be used by multiple languages.
+Kianda is built using **Ember.js** framework which in turn uses the **Handlebars templating library** to make changes to the user interface.
+The following is an example of widget UI code:

    ```handlebars
    {{#if (eq displayMode "settings")}}